nusuntcosmin/JrNBALeagueRo/README.md

 C# app to manage a middle school basketball league.
+This project was not mandatory to pass the course.
 30 teams representing 30 schools.
 It's assumed that data (school names, teams, students and matches) is already registered, but I've also posted the code which does that part.
 Entities:
 -Elev ( student )